Doug Jardine, Oct. 9, 1948-May 21, 2015, passed away peacefully at home, surrounded by his loving family.

 Visitation for the late Doug Jardine will be held at the Pier Community Funeral Home, Whitney Pier, 1092 Victoria Rd. (entrance on Church Street) on Sunday, May 24 from 2-4 and 7-9 p.m.
 Memorial service to celebrate the life of Doug will be held on Monday, May 25, 2015 at 11 a.m. in the Pier Community Funeral Home, All Faith Chapel.
 Following the service light refreshments will be held in the funeral home reception area.
 Private family interment will take place at a later date.

-Donations in memory of Peggy may be made to a charity of one’s choice.
+Donations in memory of Doug may be made to Hospice Palliative Care Society of Cape Breton County or a charity of one’s choice.

 Funeral arrangements are entrusted to the care and direction of Pier Community Funeral Home.

 Ben & Peggy and all the Jardine families, sincere condolences on the loss of a dear family member.
 Did not know Doug personally but if he is anything like his brother, Ben, then he was a great guy.
 May God give you the comfort that you need at this time and may you remember that Doug is no longer suffering and is at peace.
 Another Angel to watch over you all.

 From: Betty Allen (friend of Ben & Peggy)